BeauJoh/thesis/source/10-chapter-2-background-information-and-related-work.md

 The Princeton Application Repository for Shared-Memory Computers (PARSEC) is a benchmark suite proposed by @Bienia2008.
 It curates a set of real-world benchmarks from recognition, mining, synthesis and systems applications which mimic large-scale multithreaded commercial programs instead of the conventional types of HPC benchmark applications that achieve a high-performance.
 Its primary focus is to have a general purpose suite that assesses performance of multiprocessor CPUs over realistic application domains.
+Additionally, they identify CPU performance is tied to problem size, as such, one of the features of PARSEC is that it includes multiple problem sizes for the benchmark simulations -- **simsmall**, **simmedium** and **simlarge**.
-Since accelerators are not considered in this work -- and as such, all applications are written in C -- it is not included in our evaluation, however, the fundamental principals of having a general purpose and portable set of applications that assess real-world workloads, forms the basis of our extensions and are presented in Chapter 3.
+Since accelerators are not considered in this work -- and as such, all applications are written in C -- it is not included in our evaluation, however, the fundamental principals of having a general purpose and portable set of applications that assess real-world workloads over multiple problem sizes, forms the basis of our extensions and are presented in Chapter 3.

 ### Rodinia {#sssec:rodinia}